pyrossh/rust-embed/readme.md

 # Rust Embed for Web

 Rust Macro which embeds files into your executable.
-A fork of `rust-embed` with a focus on usage on web servers.
+A fork of `rust-embed` with a focus on usage in web servers.

 ## Differences from `rust-embed`